formio/formio-question/README.md

 The following options are available for the directive, to further customize the output:

+`src`

+    {Required, String} The url for the form being used as a questionnaire.

+`question`

+    {Required, String} The API key of the form component to be displayed as a question.

+`form`

+    {Optional, Object} The form containing the current question.
+If provided, the directive will not query the API, and uses this definition as the cached value.
+Helpful when displaying more than one question.

+`submissions`

+    {Optional, Array} The submissions for the form containing the question.
+If provided, the directive will not query the API, and uses the given values as the cached answers.
+Helpful when displaying more than one question from the same form.

+`submission`

-`submission` {Object} If provided, the question will use the provided submission object
+    {Optional, Object} If provided, the question will use the provided submission object

+`wait-for-promise`

+    {Optional, Promise} If provided, the directive will wait until the promise resolves, before rendering the question or answer.

+`preview-results`

-`preview-results` {Boolean, default: false} If provided, the results button will be available before a submission has been made.
+    {Optional, Boolean, default: false} If provided, the results button will be available before a submission has been made.

+`update-answer`

-`update-answer` {Boolean, default: false} If provided, the results page will contain a question button to allow the submission to be changed.
+    {Optional, Boolean, default: false} If provided, the results page will contain a question button to allow the submission to be changed.

+`chart`

-`chart` {String: default: table} If provided, the results will be displayed using the given type.
+    {Optional, String: default: 'table'} If provided, the results will be displayed using the given type.

-  - Available: table, pie
+    Available: table, pie

+`chartAdvanced`

-`chartAdvanced` {Object} If provided, nvd3 will use these options for a chart rather than an internal type.
+    {Optional, Object} If provided, nvd3 will use these options for a chart rather than an internal type.
 Requires `chartDataCustomizer` if provided.
   See [NVD3 Documentation](http://krispo.github.io/angular-nvd3/#/) for more information.

+`chartDataCustomizer`

-`chartDataCustomizer` {Function} If provided, the results of all submissions will be run through this function before given to the chart defined in `chartAdvanced`.
+    {Optional, Function} If provided, the results of all submissions will be run through this function before given to the chart defined in chartAdvanced.
 A single parameter data will need to be modified to fix the key:value pairs for the provided chart.

 Getting Started
 ===================